 But the SBRIS system is a big upgrade.
 The satellite’s sensor is rather faster, allowing it to look at one location and then gaze at another rapidly.
 It’s also more sensitive than DSP, and its revisit time is significantly shorter.
 With SBRIS, raw, unprocessed data can be downloaded to stations on the ground, so the globe’s radiometric scene can be observed in real time from Earth.

-The X-37B shows the design of the space shuttle but does a quarter of its size, with 8.8 meters long and 4.5 meters wide.
+The X-37B shows the design of the space shuttle but does a quarter of its size.
+Its a remotely controlled mini-Space Shuttle, with 8.8 meters long and 4.5 meters wide.
 It weighs about 5 tons and has a cargo of 2.1 m by 1.2 m.
 It supplies energy using solar panels, and can operate at altitudes ranging from 177 km to 805 km above the Earth.
+It was eventually revealed that mission 4 tested a new thruster system for mobile satellites that needed to be tried out while in orbit.
+Also carried were ten cubesats (very small satellites) to be released into orbit to perform various experiments.
+Such exposure can have unpredictable effects on materials and microelectronics after prolonged time in space.

 The U.S. air force has revealed that it is designing an X-37C, which would be twice the size of the X-37B and able to carry up to six passengers.
+The X-37C could be quickly switched between cargo and passenger configurations.
+The X-37C would still be robotic and not require anyone onboard to control it.
 Think of it as Space Shuttle Lite, but robotic and run by the military, not NASA.

 The mission of the X-37B is not known because the project originally developed by NASA in 1999 (in collaboration with Boeing Phantom Works), found himself classified as confidential when it passed under the responsibility of the Darpa in 2004.
 It was at the time of the X-37A prototype, and it was not until 2006 that the U.S. Air Force decided to develop its own version, the X-37B Orbital Test Vehicle.
 The nature of what he carries on his missions is thus not known.
 The project is under the responsibility of the RCO office (Rapid Capabilities Office) of the Air Force.